samyak2003-coder/CC-Lab-3/README.md

 A **web application** built using Flask 🐍 and tested with **Locust** 🐜 for load testing.

 ---

-## 🔧 Installation

-Follow these steps to get started:

 ## 🛠️ Optimization Changes
 /cart/__init__.py